London Stock Exchange rejects Hong Kong takeover bid

 “Given the fundamental flaws in your proposal, we see no merit in further engagement,” Chairman Don Robert said in a letter to Hong Kong Exchanges CEO Charles Li and Chairwoman Laura Cha.

-Hong Kong Exchanges did not immediately reply to a request for comment.

-One flaw cited was a lack of “strategic merit.”
+One flaw it cited was a lack of “strategic merit.”
 Robert said it would be a “significant backward step” compared with the Refinitiv acquisition.
 Refinitiv’s appeal is its data, viewed as a lucrative new business operation that would help the London exchange move on from being a simple trading platform.

+Hong Kong Exchanges said it was disappointed that the London Stock Exchange “declined to properly engage,” adding it had hoped to show how its proposal was better than the Refinitiv deal.

 The London Stock Exchange, which also owns the Milan exchange and the Russell Indexes in the U.S, noted the risk of a drawn-out approval process by U.K., U.S. and European Union regulators scrutinizing the bid.